for the 2015 July Open Submission Results

 Submit a previously unpublished manuscript with a table of contents.
 Cover letters or biography notes are optional.

-Before you submit a manuscript to a Tupelo Press competition or reading period, please consider exploring the work of the poets we have published.
+Before you submit a manuscript to a Tupelo Press contest or reading period, please consider exploring the work of the poets we have published.
 We’re drawn to technical virtuosity combined with abundant imagination; memorable, vivid imagery and strikingly musical approaches to language; willingness to take risks; and an ability to convey penetrating insights into human experience.

 Tupelo Press endorses and abides by the Ethical Guidelines of the Council of Literary Magazines and Presses (CLMP), which can be reviewed here, along with more about Tupelo Press’s ethical considerations for literary contests.